MistyDaniels/MRT411/HW1/README.md

 Such as Parallax like scrolling.
 I was able to use an old repo for reference from my previous class, which actually came in handy as well.

+1/21/20 UPDATE

+Altered some of the links that I had messed up.
+I also fixed some minor text errors and played around with colors that would better match the aesthetic that I'm going for.
+Just a some tidying up here and there.
+This week was a little difficult for personal reasons so hopefully I can start on something a little more unique as time progresses.

+I did have some trouble trying to realign my title background.
+Despite trying to center it kept expanding beyond parameters that I had set in a web based CSS and HTML tester I was using.
+I settled on setting it to the left, but it continued to have the same issue.
+I'll continue to mess with it as time goes by.